Who May Put a Child Up for Adoption?

 This article provides an overview of who may put a child up for adoption in the United States and U.S. territories.

 Most states allow "non-agency" placements of children for adoption, often referred to as "private" or "independent" adoption.
-Only four states (Connecticut, Delaware, Massachusetts, and North Dakota) prohibit independent adoption.
+Only a few states (including Delaware, Massachusetts, and North Dakota) prohibit independent adoption.

 One type of private adoption allowed in most states is the "direct placement" of a child by the birth parent with an adoptive family.
 Many states that allow direct placement have detailed regulations in place to protect the interests of the parties to the adoption.
 Some of these laws may include the following:

 - Limiting the amount of money prospective adoptive parents may give the birth mother for prenatal care and other medical expenses;

 - Restricting prospective adoptive parents from advertising for a birth mother; and